 The Christian Leadership Program is a highly flexible two-year associate degree program intended for someone who has already had significant ministerial involvement.
 Applicants must be over the age of 25.

 Acceptance into the Church Leadership Program is by special application only.

-Those desiring acceptance into this program need to submit a letter of request; a resume of educational and ministerial experience, and a statement from the applicant's pastor regarding past and future leadership involvement.
-The program can include emphases in church leadership, biblical studies, church music, world missions, and youth ministry.
-The Dean will assist the student to design a program that will fit the student's ministry focus.
+Those desiring acceptance into this program need to submit:

+- 1) A letter of request - 2) A resume of educational and ministerial experience - 3) A statement from the applicant's pastor regarding past and future leadership involvement.

+The program can include emphases in Church Leadership, Biblical Studies, Church Music, World Missions, and Youth Ministry.
+The Academic Dean will assist the student to design a program that will fit the student's ministry focus.
 Not every course may be available every semester.

 FALL SEMESTER SPRING SEMESTER

 Course# Course Name Credits Course# Course Name Credits

 Bi 103 Old Testament Survey 2 Bi 104 New Testament Survey 2

 Pa 313 Leading People 2 Pa 416 Building Leaders and Teams 2

 Pt 213 Bible Research 2 Pt 104 Intro to Bible Study 1

 Pt 323 Hermeneutics 3 Th 204 Covenants 3

 Th 103 Basic Doctrine 5

 Th 215 Local Church 2

 Semester Subtotal 16 Semester Subtotal 8

-PF RACTICUM/APPRENTICE ESHIP ELECTIVE CREDITS
+PR ACTICUM/APPRENTICES HIP ELECTIVE CREDITS

 Practicum x4 1 each Elective Credits 32-36

 OR

 Ministry Apprenticeship x4 2 each

 Subtotal 4-8 Subtotal 32-36